-‘Pilates Changed my Life‘ — sounds a bit extreme and sensationalist doesn’t it?
-But it’s never a truer word was written.
-It really has.
+‘Pilates changed my life‘ — sounds a bit extreme and sensationalist doesn’t it?
+But never a truer word was written.

 I’ve written about my love for Pilates before.

 In all the chaos that life presents; the constant merry-go-round of juggling work with motherhood — being a wife, a homeowner, a responsible adult — an hour a week when I can reset my mind (and my body) is invaluable.

 But even more than giving me some much-needed headspace and a clear perspective, Pilates has performed a little miracle over the last seven and a half years that I’ve been practicing.

 The Story of How Pilates Changed My Life

 Once upon a time, I suffered really badly with back pain.

 Initially lower back; a bulging disc and sacroiliac joint disfunction.

 But as my poor body tried to compensate for poor posture — brought on by the pain I was in — my upper back also began to suffer the effects; and my thoracic spine became immobile and painful too.